khadijaludhi/khadija_io/README.md

 # Khadija's Portfolio

 ## Introduction
 Hi and welcome to my portfolio!
 This project has been a transformative experience, challenging me in various ways while offering abundant opportunities for learning and growth.
 It encapsulates my journey as a developer, showcasing my skills, projects, and accumulated knowledge.
-My expertise mainly focuses on front-end development, particularly in React, Vite, and Tailwind CSS.
+My current focus is on honing my skills in front-end development, specifically in the areas of React, Vite, and Tailwind CSS.

 ## Technologies Used
 - React.js